jrdegbe/thamesthrive-api/docs/plugins/tutorial/part1.md

-# Part 1: Code simple plugin in Tracardi
+# Part 1: Code simple plugin in ThamesThrive

 Beginner Programmer's Guide

-So, you would like to know how to add a new item to a workflow in the Tracardi system.
+So, you would like to know how to add a new item to a workflow in the ThamesThrive system.
-This article describes how a python programmer can extend Tracardi with new functions with so-called plugins.
+This article describes how a python programmer can extend ThamesThrive with new functions with so-called plugins.

 ## Introduction

-Event handling in Tracardi is based on a __workflow__, which consists of individual __actions__ visualized as __nodes__ in the workflow.
+Event handling in ThamesThrive is based on a __workflow__, which consists of individual __actions__ visualized as __nodes__ in the workflow.
 Workflow control when each action/node should be triggered.
 The action consists of an __input__, __a program__ that computes the input data, and __an output__ (the result of the program computation).
-In tracardi, an action can have one input and many outputs.
+In ThamesThrive, an action can have one input and many outputs.
 In addition, the action has a configuration, it is a set of data that define how the program should behave, Let's assume that we want to connect to external resources of some database, it is in the configuration that we will have information about where this database is, and what username and password to use to connect to the resource.

-Due to the fact that Tracardi can have many outputs, we must somehow indicate on which output our data should appear.
+Due to the fact that ThamesThrive can have many outputs, we must somehow indicate on which output our data should appear.
-That's why Tracardi introduces concepts such as a port.
+That's why ThamesThrive introduces concepts such as a port.
 Thanks to them, we can indicate where the data will be returned.
 The port that will not receive the data (returns the None value) causes that the workflow will not be performed in this branch of the workflow.